SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Introduction

 \section{Introduction}

-Piping erosion and soil sinkholes have a profound impact on landform evolution and soil degradation \cite{DEWAELE20111}.
-Many studies indicate that sinkholes can lead to irreversible damages to built areas, cause roads collapse, destroy farmlands, and induce dam piping \cite{article88}.
+Soil sinkholes have a profound impact on landform evolution and soil degradation \citep{yang2025mitigating}.
+Many studies indicate that sinkholes can lead to irreversible damage to built areas, cause roads collapse, destroy farmlands, and induce dam piping \citep{SinkholeHazards}.
 Monitoring soil sinkholes occurrence, and characteristics, is crucial for studying dynamics of sinkhole-prone areas and mitigating sinkhole-related hazards.

-Sinkholes manifest on the Earth's surface as depressions, which can be observed either with the naked eye or through remote sensing (RS) platforms \cite{gutierrez2011integrating}.
-However, an automatic detection of soil sinkholes using RS imagery is still a challenging task that was tackled by several researchers so far \cite{gutierrez2008identification}.
-The reasons for this research gap may be the fact that soil sinkholes are characterized by irregular shapes, suffer internal and external shadowing effect, can be masked by vegetation and are usually spatially distributed over wide regions representing a typical imbalanced data problem \cite{bernatek2018subsurface}.
+Sinkholes manifest on the Earth's surface as depressions, which can be observed either with the naked eye or through remote sensing (RS) platforms \citep{kim2019evolution}.
+However, an automatic detection of soil sinkholes using RS imagery is still a challenging task that was tackled by few researchers so far \citep{RAHIMI2024107711}.
+The reasons for this research gap may be the fact that soil sinkholes are characterized by irregular shapes, suffer internal and external shadowing effect, can be masked by vegetation, and are usually spatially distributed over wide regions representing a typical imbalanced data problem \citep{bernatek2018subsurface}.

 To tackle these challenges, ancillary topographic information may be used to improve sinkholes segmentation in RS imagery.
-Data sources such as LiDAR (light detection and ranging), or photogrammetric Digital Elevation Models (DEMs) \cite{PARDOIGUZQUIZA2021480} were used for various topographic analyses.
-However, airborne LiDARs are rarely being used at high-resolution over wide regions, due to extremely high costs \cite{hummel2011comparison}.
+Data sources such as LiDAR (light detection and ranging), or photogrammetric Digital Elevation Models (DEMs) \citep{PARDOIGUZQUIZA2021480, ARAV2025235} were used for various topographic analyses.
+However, airborne LiDARs are rarely being used at high-resolution over wide regions, due to extremely high costs \citep{raj2020survey}.
 Photogrammetric DEMs can have low accuracy in representing terrain, as they often mistakenly capture vegetation or roof structures as part of the ground surface.
 They are also sensitive to lighting and shadows, with poor conditions potentially causing errors in elevation data.
 Compared with LiDAR-derived DEMs, photogrammetric models typically have limited vertical accuracy.
-Additionally, they struggle to capture steep terrain, as overlapping image pairs may not fully represent slope angles.
-Stereo matching issues can further result in gaps or distortions in the final DEM. \cite{UYSAL2015539}.
+Additionally, they struggle to capture steep terrain, as overlapping image pairs may not fully represent hillslope sharp angles.
+Stereo matching issues can further result in gaps or distortions in the final DEM \citep{UYSAL2015539}.